Solid-state platform for cooperative quantum dynamics driven by correlated emission: Introduction

+Our results show that the relaxation dynamics of an NV-center ensemble coupled to a YIG film can display clear signatures of cooperative quantum behavior, i.e., superradiant and subradiant dynamics, when the system is cooled down to the quantum regime.
+We perform our calculations within a parameter regime relevant to near-term NV-center-based experiments and find that the qubit-qubit correlations induced by the ferromagnetic bath are remarkably robust against spatial disorder and thermal fluctuations even in a small ($N=9$) NV-center ensemble.
+A comparison with recent experimental findings suggests that many-body quantum correlations in denser ensembles may be resilient against significant inhomogeneous broadening of the qubit resonances~\cite{angerer2018superradiant}, benefiting of the cooperative enhancement mentioned above~\cite{putz2014protecting,norcia2018cavity,reitz2022cooperative,masson2020many}.

-On the one hand, our findings possess the potential to facilitate a profound knowledge transfer from the realm of cooperative quantum optics to the domain of quantum processing using solid-state devices.
-At the same time, our investigation reveals that, in conjunction with correlated emission, the NV ensemble is susceptible to correlated pumping processes and correlated dephasing.
-Both of these mechanisms pose challenges that are formidable, if not insurmountable, in terms of replication within atom-light matter interfaces.
-Consequently, this would set condensed matter systems as more adaptable platforms for dissipative many-body state preparation.
-A novel avenue arising from our work centers around the ability to dynamically control the bath that induces correlated dissipation — a control factor to a large extent absent in quantum optics.
-While the continuum of electromagnetic modes responsible for phenomena like super- and sub-radiance constitutes an inherent entity, magnetic materials and their magnonic excitations can be steered by currents, gradients in chemical potentials, and a range of other non-equilibrium driving knobs \cite{cornelissen2016magnon,uchida2008observation,barman20212021}.
-This naturally paves the way for studying cooperative phenomena and structured dissipation in the presence of far-from-equilibrium baths, which would not have counterparts in atomic arrays and could only be partially attainable in cavity quantum electrodynamics~\cite{periwal2021programmable} or photonic waveguides~\cite{hung2016quantum}.
-We further elaborate on these directions in the concluding section of the manuscript. \\
+Crucial differences in the physical properties of magnons and photons open up a new realm of functionalities beyond the reach of quantum optics setups.
+For instance, while the long wavelengths of photons make them suitable for large systems, magnons can offer a compact platform for on-chip nano-devices.
+Photons are non-interacting, gapless, linearly dispersing bosonic excitations.
+Magnons, instead, are intrinsically interacting quasi-particles that display tunable band gaps and diverse dispersions owing to the rich plethora of magnetic materials.
+Furthermore, while the continuum of electromagnetic modes responsible for phenomena like super- and subradiance constitutes an inherent entity, magnetic baths, as well as solid-state systems in general, can be steered by currents, thermal biases, and a range of other non-equilibrium driving knobs \cite{cornelissen2016magnon,uchida2008observation,barman20212021}.
+Thus, our framework naturally paves the way for studying cooperative phenomena and structured dissipation in the presence of far-from-equilibrium baths that lack counterparts in light-matter interfaces.
+We further elaborate on these directions in the concluding section of the manuscript.